RubyYou/realtime-multiplayer-game/README.md

     }
 }
 ```
-in the tracking, you basically need to mirror the same changes from Players table to the client,
+in the tracking function, you basically need to mirror the same changes from Players table to the client,
 Therefore, you will be able to see other users and interact with them in realtime.

 ```